 Earlier in the week I was struggling a bit to keep my little boy busy and it reminded me that I had started writing a list of useful tips at the beginning of the year that I had never got round to finishing.
 Here's some ideas for looking after little ones when you are unwell.
 I would be interested to hear feedback on what I've suggested.

-• If you can, encourage children to eat fruit whole so that it doesn't need lots of prep i.e. cutting up apples or try and prep fruit and veg at a time when you can manage and pop in the fridge for later.
+fruit and veg at a time when you can manage and pop in the fridge for

 General;